chuckwondo/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

-> Python lists and sets are similar in that they are collections of mixed data, and both are mutable.
+> Python lists and sets are similar in that they are collections of mixed data, and both are mutable (although a `frozenset` is an immutable set).
 However, there are a number of notable differences:

 > * Each element of a set is unique, whereas a list may contain duplicates.
 > * Elements of a set are unordered, whereas elements of a list are ordered.
 > * Elements of a list are directly accessible via a 0-based index, whereas set elements are not directly accessible.
-> * A set may contain only immutable elements, whereas there is no restriction on list elements.
+> * A set may contain only immutable elements, whereas there is no such restriction on list elements.
+This means that sets cannot contain contain other (mutable) sets (but may contain `frozenset`s), lists, or dictionaries, for example.

 > Here is an example of using a list: